Tel

 - If anything online makes you feel sad, scared or uncomfortable, tell an adult.
 It's also really important to tell an adult if you think someone you know is being bullied online.

-Remember - NEVER give out your passwords for DB Primary, TTRS or anything else to anyone - even your friends!
+Remember - NEVER give out your passwords for TTRS or anything else to anyone - even your friends!

 If you have any worries or concerns about e-safety talk to your teacher